Last updated: June 2025 by Frances Mavor, our Conde Nast Traveler Sri Lanka specialist.

 Get clued up on cultural norms

-The cultural norms in Sri Lanka reflect the legacy of the country and its rich cultural heritage.
+The cultural norms in Sri Lanka reflect the country’s legacy and its rich cultural heritage.
 So, it’s very important to be aware of – and show respect for – them.
 Doing so may also help to keep you safe while travelling in the area.
 Sri Lanka is a predominantly Buddhist country, so it’s key to dress appropriately (and modestly) when visiting temples and religious sites.
 Remember to always remove your shoes before entering these sacred spaces (Frances recommends slip-on trainers) and keep a scarf on you to cover your shoulders and knees.
 If you forget, don’t fear.
 Your guide and/or Concierge will be on hand to help you find one.

 Overt physical displays of affection in public are frowned upon in Sri Lanka – couples hide behind enormous umbrellas in quiet park corners and botanical gardens.
-Same-sex relations are illegal but the FCDO is not aware of any prosecutions.
+Same-sex relations are illegal, but the FCDO is not aware of any prosecutions.
 For all couples, it’s best to avoid any public displays, especially in conservative areas.

 Disclaimer: it's always important to check the travel advisories issued by your government before travelling to any foreign country.
 For the latest advice and a very helpful map, please visit: https://www.gov.uk/foreign-travel-advice/sri-lanka